jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

 ---
 <a name='work_item'></a>
 ## Complete the work item

-You have paperwork to do, but it's quick and painless.

 1. On the navigation bar at the top of the page, click **TRACK & PLAN**.
 2. In the IN PROGRESS lane, find the task that you created earlier.